The Stone Killer: Plot

 In 1973, a Mafia don (Martin Balsam) plans to avenge the killings of a group of Mafia dons back in 1931 ("The Night of Sicilian Vespers") with a bold nationwide counter-strike against most of the current Italian and Jewish syndicate heads, by using teams of Vietnam vets instead of Mafia hit men. ("Stone killer" means a Mafia hit man who is not himself a member of the Mafia.)

 A gritty, independent detective stumbles across the plot when a washed-up former hit man is killed under circumstances that make it clear that it was an inside job and that Mafia were involved.
 He then slowly uncovers the clues that point to a seemingly impossible plot.

 Production

-The film was based on the 1969 novel A Complete State of Death by John Gardner writing under the name Derek Torry.
+The film was based on the 1969 novel A Complete State of Death by John Gardner, which introduced his maverick cop protagonist Derek Torry.
 The New York Times called it a "message novel, only slightly pretentious, relevant but under paced."
-The novel was greatly changed in the adaptation.
+The novel was greatly changed in the adaptation, as was the character's name – rather than Derek Torry, Bronson plays Lou Torrey.

 Filming took place in May 1973.

 During the shootout in the parking garage at the film's climax, stunt coordinator Alan Gibbs' seat-belt snapped and his head struck the steering wheel, causing him to sustain serious injuries in one of the numerous car crashes that take place.
 The cars were rentals from Hertz, who were so concerned with damage that they sent a representative to the set to reclaim them.
 Winner supposedly told the rep, "You should be glad we're crashing your (expletive) awful cars.
 You'll be able to write them off completely and get nice new ones."